 On its free plan, this VPN offers good security to users.
 It comes with multiple features including a kill switch, that disconnects users from their internet assoon as the VPN connection drops.
-It also offers DNS leak protection that enures to not leak your IP Singaporean IP address at any cost.
+It also offers DNS leak protection that enures to not leak your Singaporean IP address at any cost.

 Since the VPN offers servers in the most popular countries, you can unblock websites and streaming services like Amazon Prime, Netflix Canada, HBO GO, and more easily.
 Also, with its Singaporean server, offshore users can unblock a few local Singaporean channels like Suria and Channel U.